Employer of Record

 • Date of filing the return

-• Serial number provided by the authority upon filing the individual tax return
+• Serial number or proof of submission issued by the authority upon filing the individual tax return

 Summary Table of Mandatory Reporting